hairizuanbinnoorazman/slides-to-video/README.md

 - Support of nats as alternative queue system (workers would require push/pull mode)
 - Support deployment mode into GKE (API server - utilizes Google Datastore + Workers - utilizes Google Pubsub Pull mode)

+## Development workflow

+The application here are aimed to be deployed via Cloud Run and Kubernetes as primary deployment targets.
+In order to make it slightly easier to deploy apps to K8s clusters, skaffold tool is being used as part of development workflow to quickly test integration/configuration changes of helm chart/dockerfiles

 ## Happy Path

 This defines expected userflow when using the tool: